Rarity110/rsschool-cv_/cv.md

 ### About myself
 Nowadays I work as an economist at a bank.
 It’s a great job.
 But I always feel that I like automation of any task more than analysis of paying capacity of companies.
 I really want to realize myself as a developer.
 I'm 40.
 I live in Brest.
 I've got 2 sons (6 and 8 years).
-I'm absolutely ready for a new job as a developer and I'm going to make my best in this profession.
+I'm absolutely ready for a new job as a developer and I'm going to make my best at this profession.

 ***